nix-community/autofirma-nix/README.md

   config = {
     programs.autofirma.enable = true;
     programs.autofirma.firefoxIntegration.profiles = {
-      myprofile = {  # The name of the Firefox profile where AutoFirma will be enabled enable = true;
+      myprofile = {  # The name of the Firefox profile where Autofirma will be enabled enable = true;
       };
     };